-If you would like to make a contribution to the site, email the Editor Jesica Jayd H. Lewis at antiquorumhistory[at]gmail.com or send us a message on Facebook.
+If you are a junior scholar and would like to make a contribution to the site, email the Editor Jesica Jayd H. Lewis at antiquorumhistory[at]gmail.com or send us a message on Facebook.

 Follow Jayd on twitter: https://twitter.com/JesicaLewis1